The airport tax battle pits easy money from Congress against local taxation from voters.

 Federal money is inefficient for local projects

 Another problem with federal money is that it comes with strings attached and arcane restrictions on how money can be spent.
 It cannot go to off-airport structures or airport accessibility.
-PFC money cannot be used for train or metro access to airports.
+Passenger facility fees and other federal funds cannot be used for train or metro access to airports.
 Hence, airports construct illogical transport systems in order to qualify for federal funding rather than providing those they tax with the lowest cost and best systems.
 San Francisco and Dulles Airport public transit solutions are poster children for twisted funding.

 Charlie Leocha is the President of Travelers United.
 He has been working in Washington, DC, for the past 12 years with Congress, the Department of Transportation, and industry stakeholders on travel issues.
 He was the first consumer representative to the Advisory Committee for Aviation Consumer Protections appointed by the Secretary of Transportation from 2012 through 2018.